m-elwin/me495_threads/README.md

 # Overview
 Provides some code to help explore threads in python and ROS.
-You should examine the examples, run them, and right your own code to further your understand threads in python.
+You should examine the examples, run them, and write your own code to further your understand threads in python.
+At the end there are questions for you to turn in.
+You can edit this file and the code provided directly to give your answers.

 # Provided code
 1. `scripts/gil_two_threads.py` - Non-ROS python script that